 The basic requirements are quite simple:

-- Set up the plan for the year you want to make contributions before your fiscal year end.
+- Set up the plan for the year you want to make contributions before your business’ tax filing deadline…including extensions.

 - The Employer establishes the Plan, but each employee will also need to set up a SEP IRA account that they will control, and to receive employer contributions.
 If you are self-employed, your business will establish the plan, and you will own your SEP IRA account.